 To provide technical assistance for the passive fire protection industry.
 Quelfire’s current primary focus is passive fire protection for service penetration and linear gaps, we have a very large library of tested applications.
 Our technical team assist a variety of different customers from architects, design teams, and fire stoppers as just a few examples.
 We help our customers navigate through our information to find the right tested solution that matches their application.

-The hardest challenge at the moment is trying to help change the view on fire protection in general from a reactive response to a more proactive approach.
-Unfortunately, not every scenario can be tested, and applications where no thought has been taken on how service penetrations will need to be efficiently fire stopped, usually end up causing delays, and frustrations between installers and main contractors.
+The hardest challenge now is trying to help change the culture of passive fire protection in general, from a reactive response to a more proactive approach.
+Unfortunately, not every scenario can be tested, and applications where no thought has been taken on how service penetrations will need to be efficiently fire stopped, usually end up causing delays, and lead to frustrations between installers and main contractors.
 Ultimately, they require an untested detail that needs a qualified fire engineer to make a judgement to make it compliant, which then means more costs.

 I enjoy that every day is different, every enquiry brings its unique challenges and rewards.
 I also enjoy expanding my knowledge in a complex field and being able to use this knowledge to benefit others.

 I enjoy working with our research and development team and seeing our existing product scope being extended in more and more service penetration application types.
 I believe we have one of the largest amounts of service penetration tested solutions in the UK, and I am extremely excited about future ideas and plans we have . . . watch this space!!!

 I have also been very proud of the work I am doing with several main contractors, who have embraced the early engagement steps.
 This means that their design teams are planning their projects with firestopping for service penetrations at an early enough stage to ensure that they have a tested solution.